uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 to where you left it, by executing all the clearly laid-out steps.

 The console, on the other hand, only shows a brand new R **session** when you reopen RStudio.
-Sessions are not persistent, and a new one is started when you open your project again, which is why you have to load any extra package your work requires again with the `library()` function.
+Sessions are not persistent, and a clean one is started when you open your project again, which is why you have to load any extra package your work requires again with the `library()` function.